seanbreckenridge/vps/README.md

 # vps

-Scripts used for installing/managing/restarting/monitoring processes on my server (and my server).
+Scripts used for installing/managing/restarting/monitoring processes on my server.

 Uses [supervisord](http://supervisord.org/) to manage processes.